gio-dot/Washing-Machine-Sonoff-Pow-R2-Esphome/README.md

 Line 5: `esp8266_restore_from_flash: true` to restore previous relay state after a Sonoff POW R2 power cycle.

 Lines 48-167: washing phases; phases detection can be optimized changing power thresholds and delay filters.

+ESPHome `total_daily_energy` isn't retained through Sonoff power cycles.
+For this reason and also to store washing machine consumptin hystorical data i used an utility meter in Home assistant Configuration feeding it with `total_daily_energy` sensor from Sonoff POW.